AdobeDocs/adobeio-codelabs-custom-events/lessons/lesson3.md

 ```
 This command will deploy the app to your namespace, you will get the URL like
 `https://<Runtime-namespace>.adobeio-static.net/<project-name>-0.0.1/index.html`
+and you will see your deployed link in the terminal

 Next, let's see how the web UI communicates with the backend.
 In `web-src/src/components` we already provide a template of UI.
-After you select the Actions to `publish-events` and then click the `Invoke` button, it will invokes the action.
+After you select the actions to `publish-events` and then click the `invoke` button, it will invoke the action.
 In the action, it will send out the event.
 When you invoke, you could also add actual params, in this example, we add `{"payload": "you got a like"}`, in the webhook result, you will see the payload showed in `{"data": "you got a like"}`.

-Note: Here I use the webhook tool [here](https://io-webhook.herokuapp.com/)to generate a webhook link and put this webhook to the console integration.
+Note: Here I use the webhook tool [here](https://io-webhook.herokuapp.com/) to generate a webhook link and put this webhook to the console integration.
 You can use other webhook tool as discussed in lession 4.

 ![templateui](assets/template-ui.png)